-Know when to say when generation: Don’t drink and boat
+New rule or the know when to say when generation – Don’t drink and boat.

 As a Waldorf and Lexington Park law firm that handles DUI and DWI cases in Southern Maryland, we see more and more people over 45 getting charged.
 The story below is about a 55 year old who was involved in boating accident and had a blood alcohol level of .24.
 But claims he accident wasn’t my fault.
 Is it just me or would only some of the “Know When to say When” generation say that?
 It is almost as if he is saying I was drunk, but I was ok operate the boat.
 Is it to late for us to learn “Don’t drink and drive”, or in this case don’t drink and operate a boat?

 A Maryland lawmaker plans to plead guilty to operating a motorboat while drunk before an August accident that injured several people, in exchange for dropping charges accusing him of causing the collision, his attorney said Monday.

 Del.
 Don Dwyer’s blood-alcohol content was .24 percent — three times the legal limit and higher than the .2 indicated in a preliminary report, attorney David Fischer said.
 Dwyer apologized for operating his boat after drinking, but he maintained he did not crash into the other vessel.

 “I believe that the photographs that we have, the information that you all have from what was taken on the scene, clearly shows that my boat was the boat that was struck and sank,” the Republican from Anne Arundel said.
 “Again, I do regret that incident.
 I’m grateful to have the support that I have.”

 Dwyer said he was grateful to be in an alcohol treatment program.